 The mysterious and alluring country of Romania is guaranteed to captivate you from the moment you cross the border.
-Although many people link Romania to Transylvania and Dracula, there is so much more to explore about this relatively untouched destination.
+Although many people link this relatively untouched destination to Transylvania and Dracula, there are so many more things to do in Romania.

 17. Corvin Castle